Achilles Stretching and Exercise:

 These conservative treatment methods are also used to reduce on-going pain from your Achilles tendon injury and prevent further re-injury to your tendon.

-Use of a Cold Compress or Ice Pack after stretching/exercising your Achilles tendon will relieve any on-going pain and swelling while preventing full-blown inflammation from returning after your stretching.
-Start with a 20 minute treatment directly after activity and apply more cold whenever you need to relieve pain and inflammation in your ankle and Achilles tendon.
+Use of a Cold Compress or Ice Pack after stretching/exercising your Achilles tendon will help relieve any on-going pain and swelling while preventing full-blown inflammation from returning after your stretching.
+Start with a short treatment directly after activity and apply more cold as needed to relieve pain and inflammation in the ankle and Achilles tendon.

 Scar tissue is probably the cause of your Achilles tendon, ankle ligaments or even your calf muscles stiffening up over time.

-After reviewing our information, you are welcome to call our office toll free at 1-866-237-9608 to speak with a trained AidMyAchilles Adviser - someone who can answer those lingering questions you have about your condition - at no cost or obligation.
+After reviewing our information, you are welcome to call our office toll free at 1-866-237-9608 to speak with a trained AidMyAchilles Adviser - someone who can answer questions you may have about our products and how they might apply to your condition - at no cost or obligation.

 We all want to begin healing as quickly as possible and with the right information, it can happen sooner than you think (as it has for thousands of others who took the time to contact us).